Ingredients

 Strategic takeaway

-Cocoa is a permanent cost-of-goods problem now.
-Lock multi-year supplier deals, invest in regenerative cocoa programs, and design bars where cocoa is one ingredient among several — not the whole story.
+Cocoa is now a permanent cost-of-goods problem.
+Lock in multi-year supplier deals, invest in regenerative cocoa programs, and design chocolate bars where cocoa is one ingredient among several, not the whole story.

 Get the next signal in your inbox.